AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

   tryPin('%04d' % i)
 ```

-Meanwhile, a PIN brute-forcing army assembled -- @esden, @alvarop, @WillC...

 @sharebrained double-checked the GNU Radio modem.
-The filters had been tuned by observation and were not close enough to the correct frequencies, which caused the PulseView decoder to produce wrong bits. @supersat's earlier comment about it being V.21 was correct!
+The filters had been tuned by observation and were not close enough to the correct frequencies, which caused the PulseView decoder to produce wrong bits.
 There were indications in PulseView something was wrong all along, as it showed some framing errors in the same conversation direction.
 After the demodulator filters were retuned, the hi.u8/lo.u8 bit files were regenerated and decoded through PulseView again.

-@sharebrained searched for the part of the serial decode that contained the challenge and dropped the new values in the Discord channel.
-A few bits had changed from the earlier decode.
+@sharebrained searched for the part of the serial decode that resembled the challenge @supersat had extracted.
+Indeed, a few bits had changed from the earlier decode, due to using the correct frequencies for the GNU Radio demodulator.
+The new bytes were posted to Discord:

 ```
 11 95 89 69 2D 45 40 1B